 MOUNT TIMNA AND SOLOMON PILLARS HIKE

-The Timna park is usually crowded, especially the famous landmarks and short hikes.
-However, If you make the extra effort of climbing to the summit of Timna Mountain, you are very likely to enjoy majestic views with the tranquility of the desert.
+Timna park is usually crowded, especially the famous landmarks and short hikes.
+However, If you make the extra effort of climbing to the summit of Timna Mountain, you are very likely to enjoy majestic views of the tranquility of the desert.

 Distance: 12 Kilometers

 Starting Point: Main entrance.